camerond/jquery-spotlite/README.markdown

 ## Options

 - `input_field` (jQuery object): pretty self-explanatory.
 Spotlite automatically finds the first input field inside the container on which you called `$.spotlite`.
-- `pool` (required): this is your data source to search against.
+- `pool` (array, required): this is your data source to search against.
 It can either be a simple array of strings or an array of objects (in which case you'll need to define an Output function as well).
 - `multiselect` (defaults to `true`): either add multiple items to a result list or fill the text input with the user's choice.
 - `result_list` (jQuery object): where your user's chosen items will reside (if `multiselect` is set to `true`).
 Spotlite looks for a `<ul>` right after the text input, and if it doesn't find one it makes one with a class of `spotlite-results`.
 - `match_limit` (defaults to 10) how many items are displayed in the dropdown of matches.